 American Routes Shortcuts: John Mayall

-John Mayall and his band the Bluesbreakers pioneered British blues rock, introducing it to a larger audience.
+John Mayall and his band the Bluesbreakers pioneered British blues-rock, introducing it to a large audience.
 They included musicians who went on to join legendary bands like Cream, Fleetwood Mac, and the Rolling Stones.
-Mayall moved to the states in 1968, and today has a discography of 70 studio and live albums.
-At 86, John still tours widely and comes home to his favorite climate and way of life in Los Angeles, but it was in Macclesfield, Cheshire where he first heard the blues.
+Mayall moved to the States in 1968, and today has a discography of 70 studio and live albums.
+Now 88 and retired from touring, John calls Los Angeles home and his favorite climate for living, but it was in Macclesfield, Cheshire where he first heard the blues.

 John Mayall: Well my father had a good record collection, so I guess there was always music being played in the house.
 He had a guitar, so bit-by-bit I learned how to play guitar in a rudimentary fashion, and you know, life goes on.
 I never considered that it would be something I could earn a living at, but it was a hobby.

 Nick Spitzer: I know you’ve got a song called “Shortwave Radio.”
 It sounds like listening on the shortwave gave you a way to hear music from far away.